-- accompanied by bulky medical equipment which cannot be carried around without great difficulty; or
+- Must always be accompanied by bulky medical equipment which cannot be carried around without great difficulty;

-- near a vehicle so they can, if necessary, be treated for their condition in the vehicle or taken quickly to a place where they can be treated.
+- Need to be kept near a motor vehicle at all times so that they can, if necessary, be treated for their condition in the vehicle or taken quickly to a place where they can be treated

 What will happen next?

 If you are eligible without any further assessment and have provided all your documentation and payment, you will receive your blue badge within 10 working days.